Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Did you know that melatonin is synthesized in every living organism1, including bacteria, yeasts, fungi, animals, and plants?

-Scientists believe that melatonin has been present in all species that have ever existed on this planet.
-They say its initial function was to detoxify free radicals, and these days in animals, melatonin helps regulate sleep, circadian rhythms, and the immune system, as well as reduce oxidative stress.1
+Melatonin is naturally produced.
+Its initial function was to detoxify free radicals, and these days in animals, melatonin helps regulate sleep, circadian rhythms, and the immune system, as well as reduce oxidative stress.1

 This also means that your dog may benefit from a boost in their melatonin levels via supplements.
 In this article, we’ll discuss the safety, efficacy, dosage, and possible side effects of melatonin supplements for dogs.